pieaerts/pieaerts/terms/index.md

 ## Cancellations & Refund

 All cancellations must be sent by email.
 For the October 2022 expedition the following policy applies.
 In case you need to cancel, but your seat on the tour can be filled by another participant, all payments made by you will be refunded.
 In case your seat was filled while offering a discount, you will be refunded the full amount paid, minus the costs of that discount.
 If there is no replacement candidate available for your seat at the moment of cancelling, there won’t be a refund.
-For the January 2023 expedition, please refer to above cancellation guidelines.
+For the January 2023 expedition, slight adjustments to the cancellation policy apply, please send an email to info@pieaerts.com for more information.

 The most urgent reasons for not being able to travel are usually covered by cancellation insurance (in case you lose your job, if a health-related issue prevents you from traveling, or if something happens to one of your loved ones).
 Should you need to cancel this expedition, it is very likely your cancellation insurance will cover all payments made by you.
 Therefore, we can not stress enough how much trouble this insurance saves you, should you need to cancel.
 This is the reason we urgently stress all participants to organize cancellation insurance.